gersf11/DataCleaning/README.md

 get_summary uses plyr and dplyr.
 These libraries are loaded inside the code but the script doesn't install them.
 If they are not installed, script will fail.

+run_analysis will look for the data in "./data".
+If it's not there, script will download it and unzip it

 ## Output

 The script produces two txt files: